 On 5 March, Taliban shot and killed a mosque custodian in front of the mosque he worked at in Kandahar city, Kandahar province.
-Taliban claimed responsibility for the incident, alleging that the victim also worked for the intelligence services.164 perpetrated by Afghan security forces and pro-Government armed groups.
-164 Taliban report, "Afghanistan in the Month of March", previously available at: http://shahamatenglish.com/afghanistan-in-the-month-of-march-2016/.
+Taliban claimed responsibility for the incident, alleging that the victim also worked for the intelligence services.165

+Taliban report, "Afghanistan in the Month of March", previously available at: http://shahamatenglish.com/afghanistan-in-the-month-of-march-2016/.
 Removed from internet but on file with UNAMA Human Rights Unit.

-163 See chapter on Pro-Government Forces for discussion of statistics on targeted killings perpetrated by Afghan security forces and pro-Government armed groups
+164 See chapter on Pro-Government Forces for discussion of statistics on targeted killings perpetrated by Afghan security forces and pro-Government armed groups.